yaofuzhou/BlueSky_20200909/README.md

+# Fork of the BlueSky Air Traffic Simulator developed by TU Delft.
+The original ReadMe can be seen below.

+To run each of the individual case study as described in each paper please run the following steps:

+1. Download lstm branch of this repository
+2. Ensure tensorflow 1.x is installed along with keras, numpy, geopy, etc.
+3. To run Case Study A open up the `settings.cfg` and change `enabled_plugins = ['case_study_a']`
+4. Then you can run `python BlueSky.py --sim --detached --scenfile multi_agent.scn`.
+This will kick off a training run.

 # BlueSky - The Open Air Traffic Simulator

 BlueSky is meant as a tool to perform research on Air Traffic Management and Air Traffic Flows, and is distributed under the GNU General Public License v3.